The rocker showed off his two Celtic necklaces as he downed wine in the sun.

-And yesterday they boarded a ship, specially chartered by the Royal British Legion, to take them back across the Channel as Rod's wife Penny Lancaster took photos
+And yesterday they boarded a ship, specially chartered by the Royal British Legion, to take them back across the Channel as Rod's wife Penny Lancaster took photos for Hello! magazine.

 During the week they will visit Dunkirk where more than 330,000 Allied troops were evacuated in 1940.

 They return to Portsmouth on Wednesday, where the Queen and US President Donald Trump will pay tribute to their bravery.